Cedric-Attias/Data-Science-Projects-Diabetes-Analysis-in-Women/README.md

 recommendations and less effective prevention strategies.
 By centering our analysis on data from female patients, we aim to fill a critical gap in diabetes research, particularly in the context of diabetes.
 This includes:

     ● Identifying trends and patterns in the health measurements of women diagnosed with diabetes compared to those without the condition.

-● Determining which diagnostic features, such as glucose levels, BMI, and blood pressure, strongly correlate with the likelihood of developing diabetes.
+    ● Determining which diagnostic features, such as glucose levels, BMI, and blood pressure strongly correlate with the likelihood of developing diabetes.

-● Exploring the relationship between family history, as represented by the DiabetesPedigreeFunction, and diabetes risk within this dataset.
+    ● Exploring the relationship between family history, as represented by the diabetesPedigreeFunction, and diabetes risk within this dataset.

 By answering these questions, this analysis seeks to contribute valuable insights to improve healthcare strategies and outcomes for women.